master-ginger/Daily-task-record/README.md

 # Daily-task-record
+Task record for each day
-You can enter your daily tasks one by one
+You have to enter the tasks and your tasks for each day will be displayed